Laserbeam31/bts-touring-networking-documentation-public/bts_touring_edgerouter_details.md

 - `Eth2`  = WAN.
 This connects to the BUCS university campus network.

 - `Eth0`  = LAN.
-In the router's software, this is further split into VLANs - each corresponding to one on the touring switches (see "touring_racks" file).
+In the router's software, this is further split into VLANs - each corresponding to one on the touring switches ( "touring_racks" file).
 A VLAN on Eth0 is designated in the EdgeRouter UI as `Eth0.xx`, where xx is the VLAN ID.

 Firewall: